-The company introduced a Long Term Incentive Plan ("LTIP") for certain members of its senior management during 2019, which vested in 2022.
-In 2022, a revised LTIP arrangement commenced, based upon updated targets but retaining the same structure.
-Awards are anticipated to be made annually.
-The key terms of both plans are set out in the Remuneration and Nomination Committee report on pages 38 to 39 and were unchanged since inception.
+The Company operates a Long Term Incentive Plan ("LTIP") for certain members of its senior management.
+Awards are anticipated to be made annually and were awarded in 2022 and 2023.
+The key terms of both plans are set out in the Remuneration report on page 38 and were unchanged since inception.

 The total number of shares conditionally granted under the 2022 LTIP was 187,740, at a market value of £4.33 per share, at the date of grant on 10 June 2022 and remained outstanding at the year end.
-An expense of £nil has been recognised during the year (2021: £0.2m) within administration costs.
+An expense of £nil has been recognised during the year (2022: £nil) within administration costs.
 No shares were forfeited, exercised, expired or exercisable during the period.